How To Choose The Best Swimming Pool Heater (2019 Guide)

 And its patented polymer header combines with the bypass valve to increase efficiency.

-This Hayward pool heater (click here to check the price on Amazon) received the Garfield’s Top Clover award for its quality, ease of installation and durability.
+This Hayward unit (click here to check the price on Amazon) received the Garfield’s Top Clover award for its quality, ease of installation and durability.

 It's known, like its other units, for its Cupro Nickel heat exchanger, which makes it stand out above the competition.
 It heats a pool very quickly and is built to last.